NayazFathima/Suno-Tune/README.md

 # Suno-Tune
-I have developed a Music Application using HTML, CSS, Bootstrap, JavaScript.
+Music Application Developed using HTML, CSS, Bootstrap, JavaScript.In this Application You Can Enjoy Different Songs Of English,Kannada,Hindi,Telugu and Tamil Languages.